italian-translation-exercises

 Language flashcards are a simple but effective tool for translation exercises.
 They let you efficiently test your knowledge of Italian words and they’re a convenient option for practice anytime, anywhere.

-The flashcards are imported from Quizlet and there are a number of “study mode” options.
+As these flashcards are imported from Quizlet, you can also search for the sets on Quizlet to find a number of “study mode” options.
 You can start in “learn mode” to pick up the translations of new words, then “flashcards” for review exercises.

 101 Languages is available online at no cost.